SachaDelcourt-Co/chateau-apero-charge/load-tests/README.md

 For the most comprehensive analysis:

-1. Run each test individually first to establish baselines
+1. Start with the functional tests to verify business logic correctness
-2. Run the mixed operations test to simulate real event conditions
+2. Run the standard load tests to establish performance baselines
-3. Monitor success rates and response times throughout test stages
+3. Run the mixed operations test to simulate real event conditions
-4. Identify the specific load point where rate limits first appear
+4. Monitor both technical and business metrics throughout the tests
-5. Analyze which operations are most affected by rate limiting
+5. Identify the specific load point where data integrity starts to degrade
 6. Always run the cleanup script after testing

 ## Analyzing the Results